-This section lists the environment properties that are used by the JavaMail APIs.
+This section lists some of the environment properties that are used by the JavaMail APIs.
+The JavaMail javadocs contain additional information on properties supported by JavaMail.

 Note that Applets can not determine some defaults listed in this Appendix.
 When writing an applet, you must specify the properties you require.